SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Vampire Lord.md

         tier3: 24 corruption damage; M < 5 bleeding (save ends)
       - name: Effect
-        effect: The vampire regains Stamina equal to half the damage dealt, and can end one effect on them that can be ended by a saving throw
+        effect: The vampire regains Stamina equal to half the damage dealt, and can end one effect on them that can be ended by a saving throw.
       - cost: 2+ Malice
         effect: The vampire shifts 3 after striking the last target, and can target one additional creature for every 2 malice spent.